rathalye47/Featherweight-JavaScript/README.md

 # Featherweight-JavaScript
-Contains an interpreter and parser for Featherweight Javascript, a minimal version of JavaScript (or something similar to it).
+Contains an interpreter, lexer, and parser for Featherweight Javascript, a minimal version of JavaScript (or something similar to it).